carpentries-incubator/sql-humanities-lesson/_episodes/01-sql-basic-queries.md

 information for each id.

     SELECT *
-    FROM catalogue;
+    FROM eebo;

 Now let's order it by date.

     SELECT *
-    FROM catalogue
+    FROM eebo
     ORDER BY date ASC;

 The keyword `ASC` tells us to order it in Ascending order.
 We could alternately use `DESC` to get descending order.

     SELECT *
-    FROM catalogue
+    FROM eebo
     ORDER BY date DESC;

 `ASC` is the default.